 What is the purchasing procedure for Medicare covered DME ?

-To move ahead with a DME purchase for home use covered by Medicare your parent will need –
+To move ahead with a DME purchase for home use covered by Medicare, you will need –

 - to be enrolled in Medicare Part B